 Who's hot: James Neal had a hat trick Sunday and a five-point night.
 He has four goals and four assists in the Penguins' past two games.
 Sidney Crosby has five multi-point efforts in his past eight games (six goals, eight assists). … Adam Henrique has goals in consecutive games for the Devils.

-Injury report: Pittsburgh is without goalie Tomas Vokoun (blood clot), defensemen Kris Letang (elbow) and Paul Martin (leg) and forwards Beau Bennett (wrist), Andrew Ebbett (ankle), Jayson Megna (lower body), Pascal Dupuis (knee) and Evgeni Malkin (lower body). … New Jersey defenseman Anton Volchenkov (soreness) was back at practice Monday after missing the game Saturday.
-Forward Steve Bernier (upper body) left practice after crashing into the boards and is a game-time decision.
+Injury report: Pittsburgh is without goalie Tomas Vokoun (blood clot), defensemen Kris Letang (upper-body) and Paul Martin (broken tibia) and forwards Beau Bennett (hand/wrist), Andrew Ebbett (broken ankle), Jayson Megna (lower-body), Pascal Dupuis (ACL) and Evgeni Malkin (lower body). … New Jersey defenseman Anton Volchenkov (soreness) was back at practice Monday after missing the game Saturday.
+Forward Steve Bernier (upper body) left practice after crashing into the boards.
 Defensemen Adam Larsson (lower body) and Peter Harrold (foot) and forwards Ryan Carter (lower body) and Damien Brunner (knee) are on injured reserve.